Coming Soon 👀 At the beginning of April, you’ll be

 Take care, may manic Corvallis cheerleader Yippy “Duck For Dinner It’s What We Eat” Cleaverord be with you, and gesundheit.

-James Wolfenstein over 1 year ago
+James Wolfenstein almost 2 years ago

 The same type of plastic as a standard hard hat… and almost any other standard injection-molded plastic doohickey around you.
 Even 3-D printed ones.
 I think they wanted to emphasize the strength of Legos.
 However, the strength of ABS depends more on the process than the material.
 I think they chose ABS due to its injection-molding properties and shiny finish.